 The iBSc is a 120 credit undergraduate (level 6), organized in six modules.
 We encourage applications from QMUL after MBBS year three or four, but also encourage and support applicants from other universities - with the interview and application process being handled equitably.
-The iBSc SEM syllabus addresses the fields of musculoskeletal injury, medical problems in sport and exercise as a health tool alongside detailed musculoskeletal anatomy teaching, biomechanics and injury rehabilitation.
+The iBSc SEM syllabus addresses the fields of musculoskeletal injury, medical problems in sport and exercise medicine alongside detailed musculoskeletal anatomy teaching, biomechanics and injury rehabilitation.

 Further, strong emphasis is placed both on paper based and quasi-experimental research with intercalating students undertaking both a systematic review and a full research project as part of their degree.
 These projects are supported by a Human Performance Laboratory and expertise in survey methods and clinical trials.
-Students’ publication rates are exceptionally high – with up to 70% of those who choose to pursue this objective achieving peer reviewed publication.
-Some recent examples are listed below.
+Students’ publication and dissemination rates are exceptionally high; some recent examples are listed below.

 Whilst keeping sight of our vision for excellence in Sports and Exercise Medicine education, the course continues to develop and innovate.
 In recent years we have amended the course by recognizing the significant amount of teaching delivered, and student work done, outside the core modules by adding a dedicated core module in place of the literature review element of the project.
-The aim of the Literature Reviewing module is to enable even more focus on structured evidence translation, enhancing the possibility of publication of your review work and augmentingh the transferable skills gained on your iBSc.
+The aim of the Literature Reviewing module is to enable even more focus on structured evidence translation, enhancing the possibility of publication of your review work and augmenting the transferable skills gained on your iBSc.
 Most recently we have redesigned the learning outcomes for the Exercise Medicine & Physical Activity promotion module and added a practical element to the assessment to Biomechanics & Rehabilitation module.

 Please note the Intercalated BSc in Sports and Exercise Medicine requires students to have completed at least three years of their MBBS programme or equivalent and so cannot accept applications from students in their 2nd year.